m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 ### What are the pros-and-cons of message-based vs. shared-memory-based IPC?

 ### Message Passing IPC
 The benefits of message passing IPC is that the operating system will manage the message passing channel, and already has system calls in place for operations like `read/write` and `recv/send`.
-The user doesn't need to worry about any go the details.
+The user doesn't need to worry about any of the details.

 The downside of messaged-based IPC is the overhead.
 Every piece of data that is sent between processes must first be copied from the sending process's address space into memory associated with the kernel and then into the receiving process's address space.
 There is user/kernel crossing for every message.